'Do it for Drew' by checking and rechecking tube placement

 The family of a teen who died after an esophageal intubation has started the 'Do It For Drew' foundation to prevent another tragic death

-Paramedic Bradley Dean co-authored this article with David Hughes about Hughes' son Drew.
-They write about Drew's death to introduce lessons EMS and other health care providers can learn from this incident.
+Paramedic Bradley Dean co-authored this article with David Hughes about Hughes' son Drew, who passed away on June 29, 2013.
+They write about Drew's death to introduce lessons EMS and other healthcare providers can learn from this incident.

 By Bradley Dean and David Hughes